KevinJChen/MCSemanticSegmentation/docs/final.md

 ### Baseline Model: K-Means
 #### Advantages
+It's very simple and fast to use.
 #### Disadvantages
+It is a clustering algorithm so we only know that there are k many clusters not that they correspond to a speicific class we are looking for.
 ### Our Best Model: DeepLabV3

 For our semantic segmentation problem, we used a neural network following the DeepLabv3 architecture pre trained on resnet 101 as our model of choice with a focal loss function.